dev-ai-lab/aws-architect/README.md

   - EC2 accepts incoming traffic only from SG that is assigned to LB on port 80
   - While LB accepts HTTP and HTTPS from everyone on port 80

-- Types:
+### ELB Types:
-  - Classic (Old) - 2009
+- **Classic:** (Old) - 2009
-  - Application LB: HTTP, HTTPS, Websocket - 2016: Layer 7 only LB
+- **Application LB:** HTTP, HTTPS, Websocket - 2016: Layer 7 only LB
   - LB to multiple HTTP apps across machines (target groups)
   - LB to multiple applications on the same machine (i.e containers)
   - It has only static DNS name and not static IP.
 Only NLB has static IP
   - supports redirect from HTTP to HTTPS
   - Routing:
     - routing based on path (content-based routing) (example.com/user & example.com/post routed to two different target groups)
     - routing based on hostname (one.example.com & other.example.com two routs routed to two different target groups)
     - Routing based on query string, headers
   - ALB are great fit for microservices and container-based application (docker, AWS ECS)

   ![type-application-load-balancer.png](media/type-application-load-balancer.png)
   - Target groups of ALB
     - EC2 instances (can be managed by auto-scaling group) - HTTP
     - ECS tasks - HTTP
     - Lambda functions - HTTP request is translated into a JSON event
     - IP addresses (private IPs)
     - ALB can route to multiple target groups

     ![alb-multiple-targets.png](media/alb-multiple-targets.png)